conner-olsen/eu5-mod-devkit/README.md

    ```
    *Note: The script will not overwrite any existing files and can be run on existing repositories safely.*

-After running, the setup script will delete itself and should not need to use it again.
+After running, the setup script will delete itself and should not need to be used again.

 ### Manual Setup
 Simply copy any files you want to use from the `release` branch into your mod folder.